tim-tm/lightwrite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+### NOTE: Do not rely on the codebase, this is a beginner project made for education, things may and will heavily change.

+This is a really simple GUI-based text editor, which is based on the dramatic editor [ded](https://github.com/tsoding/ded), developed by [tsoding](https://github.com/tsoding), a twitch streamer known for recreational programming.
+As of right now, lightwrite is using his approach of handling file-content.
+Even though the code for managing files is not exactly the same, lightwrite will at least use the same datastructures.

 * Written in plain C.
 * lightweight (as the name implies)
 * simple codebase (only GNU-Make as a build tool since CMake would be unnecessary)